 10 Fun Balloon Games For Kids

-These games are the perfect choice, because you don’t have to worry about things getting damaged or kids getting hurt like they may with traditional balls.
-Plus everyone will remember your house as the place to be at this summer once they get in on the fun.
+These games are also the perfect choice to play without worrying about things getting damaged or kids getting hurt like they may with traditional balls.
+Plus everyone will remember your house or party as the best place to be at this summer and all year long, once they get in on the fun with these balloon games.

 Make sure they remember your gatherings as the parties of the summer with these 10 Fun Balloon Games For Kids.

 1. Water balloon fight – This classic game has been around for years and can be prepared ahead of time by filling the balloons up before the party.
 Divide kids into teams and get the game started by tossing a few balloons toward an unsuspecting suspect.
 Set the good old fashioned water balloon stakes higher by enticing the adults to toss a few balloons around and see who will win in the ultimate Adult vs. Kids Water Balloon Game Battle.

 2. Water balloon Relay Race – For this relay race you will need 20 water balloons and 4 baskets or buckets.
 Place 2 buckets at one of the yard and the other 2 buckets at the opposite end.
 Fill the buckets on your “starting” line with 10 water balloons each.
 Each member of the team must take one water balloon at a time out of the bucket and race it to the other bucket without dropping it.
 The 1st team to transfer all 10 balloons wins.